 - a.
-Reason: be able to effectively apply Christian Logic (e.g. knowledge of scripture, the life/teaching of Christ) and created order (e.g. human reason, traditional interpretations and methodology) and personal experience to analyze problems, to support arguments, and thereby to critically discern truth, be able to apply sound rules of deduction and inference in formal analyses that draw connections between specific observations and generalizations derived from these observations, and be able to make predictions about what should be observed starting from general statements. - Research: be able to demonstrate information literacy by effectively collecting and evaluating resources and data in order to incorporate evidence smoothly and convincingly into original work. - c.
+Reason: be able to apply Christian logic effectively (e.g. knowledge of scripture, the life/teaching of Christ) and created order (e.g. human, reason, traditional interpretations and methodology), and personal experience to analyze problems, to support arguments, and thereby to discern truth critically; be able to apply sound rules of deduction and inference in formal analyses that draw connections between specific observations and generalizations derived from these observations. - b.
+Research: be able to demonstrate information literacy by effectively collecting and evaluating resources and data in order to incorporate evidence smoothly and convincingly into original work. - c.
 Argumentation: be able to persuasively argue one's position by supporting advantages and refuting objections, while demonstrating an ability to distinguish between fact and opinion and between specific evidence and general claims.